Building from the Box

 Lastly, we will need some theme values to define our design constraints.
 Here is a simple, sample theme object based on the Theme UI Base Preset.

 Just a quick note on the color values used.
-I'm reusing some already defined CSS custom properties that are being used for this site, e.g. var(--colors-text).
-This just makes the next example look nice for both light and dark themes.
+I'm reusing some already defined CSS custom properties that are being used for this site, e.g.

 Theme UI does have a color modes feature which you can also leverage if your application needs to support multiple modes.